Stefan-Radu/project-archive/Snake Game/README.md

 ## Snake Game

-A remake of the classic Snake Game in C++ and SFML.
+### A remake of the classic Snake Game in C++ and SFML with a tiwst

-It also contains a naive implementation of an AI.
+* this is the project that got me started into programming *